Frequently Asked Questions

 For all of our exterior maintenance services (i.e., moss removal and treatment, gutter cleaning, pressure washing), you do not need to be home while the service is being completed.
 Just make sure all gates are accessible, windows are closed, and there are no pets outside.
 For interior window cleaning, we will need access to the interior of your home.

 WHEN AND HOW DO I PAY?

-We do not require on-site payment as a matter of convenience for many of our customers who prefer not to be home for service.
+We do not require on-site payment as a matter of convenience for our clients (many prefer not to be home for service).
 Invoices are emailed within a few days after service is complete.
+Your invoice email will include a pay button to access online payment options through QuickBooks payment processing.
 All payments are due no later than ten days after completion of work and receipt of your invoice.